liip/LiipSearchBundle/README.md

 ### Built-in Search Engines Support

-For now, only [Google site search](http://www.google.com/sitesearch/) is supported out of the box.
+For now, [Google site search](http://www.google.com/sitesearch/) is supported out of the box.
 The implementation uses the Google REST API.
+You can alternatively use the [Custom Search Engine](https://www.google.ch/cse) feature that loads the search in the frontend.

 Contributions for other services are welcome.